 - Tap the sleeve: Use a rubber mallet to gently tap the sleeve housing the lock pin back into place for a secure fit.

-- Inspect the lock pin: Check for shearing; if it’s intact, employ a center punch to displace the aluminum around the sleeve, enhancing grip.
+- Inspect the lock pin: Check for shearing or bending.
+If the pin is intact, use a center punch to displace the aluminum around the sleeve and improve its grip.

-- Regular maintenance: Periodically check the spindle lock mechanism to catch any issues early and promote peak performance during grinding tasks.
+- Maintain on a schedule: Check the spindle lock mechanism regularly to catch problems early and keep performance consistent during grinding tasks.

 | Safety Check | Action Required | Importance |